Harassment & Sexual Misconduct

 • Gossip and speculation including about someone’s sexual orientation or transgender status and including the spreading of malicious rumours.

-• Trolling – sending or posting nasty or controversial messages or comments to make people angry and start fights online.
+• Trolling – sending or posting hurtful or controversial messages or comments, to cause emotional distress or provoke a reaction from others.

 • Bullying or intimidating behaviour that incites violence or hostility or prejudice towards a person due to a particular protected characteristic for example race or belief.